 They take cash and credit cards.
 Parking is close and it’s FREE.

 Portapotties, but they were clean!
 No changing tables, so bring a pad.

 Pack a lunch, they have plenty of tables under shady trees.
 The food stand sells nachos, corn dogs, etc. too.
-Be sure to pack your hand sanitizer.
+Be sure to pack your hand sanitizer and some wipes.
 Sunscreen and bug spray, too.